 Need to keep your kids occupied and engaged but don’t want to add to their screen time?
-Try sensory bins!
+Try sensory bins for some fun indoor play!
 DIY sensory bins are more then just a distraction tool for your child, and sensory play engages much more than just touch.
 It is any activity that engages all five senses.
 Activities that involve the sense of smell, touch, hearing, sight, taste, and movement fall under sensory play.
 And it is a way for your child to investigate and explore, making sensory connections to the brain.

 DIY Sensory Bins